blue-army/zync/README.md

     ```
     lt --port 8000 --subdomain "jibe"
     ```
     The `--port` parameter should match your local server's port number.
-Since we provided a custom subdomain, the resulting publically accessible url will be https://jibe.localtunnel.me (if it's available).
+Since we provided a custom subdomain, our publically accessible url will be https://jibe.localtunnel.me (if it's available).